Trust and privacy

 A detailed logo can look muddy at 16 or 32 pixels, so the source mark still needs to be icon-friendly.

-Some icon-specific containers vary more by browser, so the route stays explicit about support instead of faking universal export.
+Some icon-specific containers vary more by browser, so the page stays explicit about support instead of faking universal export.

 Contain mode can create padding